cmudig/counterpoint/docs/index.md

 layout: home
 ---

-Canvas Animation makes it easy to create data-driven animations and interactive graphics in HTML5 Canvas and WebGL.
+Canvas Animation makes it easy to create beautifully smooth data-driven animations and interactive graphics.
 It's ideal for developers who are used to working with [D3.js](http://d3js.org/) or other customizable graphics libraries, but need more control and design options for animations.

 Canvas Animation **is**:

-- **Lightweight and fast.** You can animate hundreds to millions of points using Canvas Animation.
+- **Lightweight and fast.** You can animate anywhere from hundreds to millions of points using Canvas Animation.
 - **Simple to use.** Canvas Animation's API is beautifully simple, fully typed, and uses native JavaScript concepts such as Promises to help you write clean code.
 - **Compatible with popular libraries.** Use Canvas Animation in combination with